BlackWolfsDen/Eluna-Grumboz-Guild-Warz/README.md

 to turn this feature on :
      as ADMIN type "/guild set flag_require 1"  turns it on as ADMIN type "/guild set flag_require 0"  turns it off

+I have added a new "OTIONAL" feature ::: Anarchy
+     this will allow guilds of EITHER team to invade ANY other guild location and claim it for their own.
+     True GvG ally can invade ally/horde and horde can invade horde/ally. as ADMIN type "/guild set anarchy 1" turns it on as ADMIN type "/guild set anarchy 0" turns it off

+All commands and settings happen LIVE in game so becareful of who's location your in when you turn it on.